rtwnt/reusingthewheel/content/post/introducing-my-url-shortener.md

   - Projects
   - Url-shortener
 tags:
-  - Flask
+  - flask
-  - Python 3
+  - python 3
   - spam-lists
-  - SQLAlchemy
+  - sqlalchemy
   - url-shortener
-  - WTForms
+  - wtforms

 ---
 URL addresses can be quite long, mainly because they often consist of path and query components, both containing a number of characters forming names of path segments and values of parameters (not necessarily meaningful to a human reader), or performing other functions.
 For that reason, they may be hard to type and memorize, or simply aesthetically unpleasing.